syncfusion-content/javascript-docs/js/api/ejLinearGauge.md

 metacontent:
 ---

-The Linera gauge can be easily configured to the DOM element, such as div. you can create a linear gauge with a highly customizable look and feel.
+The Linear gauge can be easily configured to the DOM element, such as div. you can create a linear gauge with a highly customizable look and feel.